chaggysen/McGill-SoftwareSystems/README.md

 2. An individual file or directory to backup.
 Furthermore, the name of the tar file created will need to contain the name of the directory or file (without the extension) and the date the backup was created in YYYYMMDD format.
 Finally, the script will need to returnwith error code 0 upon success and the appropriate error code otherwise.

+### Part 2
+srcdiff.sh will take two directories as input parameters, iterate over the list of files, and report files which are either present in one directory but missing in the other, or present in both directories but differ in content.

 ## Assignment 3: